-- Empty your pouch before beginning sexual activity. - Cover your pouch with specially designed underwear, lingerie or pouch covers if you feel uneasy about your partner seeing it. - If one sexual position causes you discomfort, try another. - Do not put anything in your stoma during sex.
+- Empty your pouch before beginning sexual activity. - Wear a small pouch.
+You can try closed-end mini pouches (also called "passion pouches") designed to be smaller and less bulky. - Cover your pouch with specially designed underwear, lingerie or pouch covers if you feel uneasy about your partner seeing it. - If one sexual position causes you discomfort, try another. - Do not put anything in your stoma during sex.